 Can I drive home after No-Scalpel Vasectomy?

 We prefer you to be driven by somebody.
 If you have to drive home, let us know.
 We can use a short acting local anaesthetic, which only does not let you drive for 2 hrs, but you have to warn us before the procedure and your pain levels once it wears off may be increased.
 There are 2 reasons why you may wish not to drive.
-1) The constant use of clutch, break and gas may increase the chance of bleeding and in some cases 2) in case of a car accident the insurance could be invalidated if you let them know you had a vasectomy with local anaesthetic.
+1) The constant use of clutch, break and gas may increase the chance of bleeding and in some cases 2) in case of a car accident your cover could be invalidated if you let them know you had a vasectomy with local anaesthetic.

 As you should rest, initially, we would hope you can keep your car journey as short as possible.
 We definitely recommend an ice-bag in the car for journeys longer than 20-30 minutes.
 The initial period after surgery is crucial for a recovery with little or no side effects.
 If you have to drive yourself ensure you are driving an automatic car because you don’t have to do so much gear shifting.
 Also, as said before, ideally drive no more than a short distance because this will reduce vibration and rubbing of your scrotum right after surgery.

 Can I fly home after surgery?